 Fuel: Electric | Dimensions (DxWxH): 23.25 x 30 x 28.75 inches | Oven Capacity: 5 cubic feet

-What We Like: Flexible rack placement, compact
+What We Love: Flexible rack placement, compact

-What We Don’t Like: No smart technology
+What We Don’t Love: No smart technology

 If you prefer to cook with gas, opt for the Frigidaire 24-Inch Single Gas Wall Oven.
 This oven is well-designed with five different levels for the two included racks.

 The boiler has both high and low heat options for those who like to make broiled dishes, while bakers will like its even bake feature.
 Digital controls make it easy to choose the precise temperature you want and can be wiped down should things get messy.
 Better yet, this oven self cleans in just two hours.

 While this is a great appliance, it doesn't offer convection cooking or smart technology.
 You can choose from three finishes: stainless steel, white, and black.